lkosch/learning-git/README.md

 ## git mv [Documentation](http://git-scm.com/docs/git-mv "Git mv Documentation")

-This is the shorthand for renaming a file using Git.
+This is the shorthand that can be used to move a file in Git.
+This is also the shorthand for renaming a file using Git.
 Run this and Git will stage the rename for you.

 ```
+git mv [file] [path]
 git mv [old_file_name] [new_file_name]
 ```